Create and Connect a Micronaut Application to a Google MySQL Database

 - Sample Code: Yes (Default)

 - Click Generate Project, then click Download Zip.
-The GDK Launcher creates a Java project with the default package
+The GDK Launcher creates an application with the package

 com.example